alexeevrevan/Dynamic-Gesture-Recognition/README.md

 - **viedo-to-frames.py**: Video processing module for extracting frames form video

 - **skeleton-to-image.py**: Frame processing module for applying skeleton to image.

+- **augment-data.py**: Horizontal flip of a video in order to augment dataset